sergiu-sa/portfolio_crt/README.md

 ## Status

 The project is fully functional and deployed.
-Some channel videos and image media are excluded from the public repo for file size reasons but are referenced in the code.
 Webcam functionality is supported in modern browsers only and requires permission.

 ---